Robert Omielan

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-MSc (Counselling) University of Bristol; MBACP (Accredited)
+MSc (Counselling) MBACP (Accredited)

 About me

-I've been qualified for over 18 years and am accredited with the BACP.
-Before private practice I was a counsellor in the NHS for over 10 years, and with several mental health charities before that.
-My training and practice are integrative with a person-centred foundation.
+I've been qualified for over 19 years and am accredited with the BACP.
+Before private practice I worked as a counsellor in the NHS for over 10 years and for several mental health and counselling charities before that.
+I've worked with people with all kinds of difficulties and have particular experience helping if you are:

-I'll listen without making judgements so that you're safe, supported and understood.
-I'll follow your lead, and you won't have to talk about anything that you don't want to.
+You won’t have to talk about anything that you don’t want to.

 Training, qualifications & experience

-MSc (Integrative Counselling) - University of Bristol
+MSc (Counselling) - University of Bristol

 BACP accredited